Thursday, November 12, 2020

 Still more groves than subdivisions at this point, but that wouldn't be the case for much longer.

 The old high school would soon be no more, as well.
 CHS began transitioning to a new location on Puente at Hollenbeck starting in Fall, 1956.
 That same year, students from West Covina attended classes at the old campus until their own new high school would be ready in 1957.
 In 1958-1959, it became an all-freshman high school, where students from all over the area waited for Northview, Charter Oak, and Edgewood to be completed.
-After closing in 1960, both the gymnasium and main building were targets of arson fires, and the entire complex was subsequently demolished.
+After closing completely in 1961, the main building was repeatedly vandalized, and in June, 1962, the gymnasium was destroyed by arson.
+The entire complex was subsequently demolished.

 Covina High quad, 1954.
 Science Hall annex at left.
 Click for full-res image.